RediSearch/branch-mirroring-action/README.md

 # branch-mirroring-action

-This is a branch of pixta-dev/repository-mirroring-action that focuses on a specific repo branch, not the whole repo.
+This is a fork originating from the  pixta-dev/repository-mirroring-action that focuses on a specific repo branch, not the whole repo.

 [![Test](https://github.com/pixta-dev/repository-mirroring-action/actions/workflows/test.yml/badge.svg)](https://github.com/pixta-dev/repository-mirroring-action/actions/workflows/test.yml)